jeff1evesque/raspberry-pi/README.md

 ###MySQL Database

-The Raspberry Pi is capable of numerous [database management systems](http://en.wikipedia.org/wiki/Database), like [MySQL](http://www.mysql.com).
+The Raspberry Pi is capable of numerous [database management systems](http://en.wikipedia.org/wiki/Database).
 To ensure better integrity of the database management system, login as `root`, and create a new user.

 ```
 $ mysql -u root -p